AJMansfield/Intelligence-Core-Public/kttu02.md

 It is often said on Earth that the English language is really three languages stacked on top of each other wearing a trench coat.
 That it regularly pursues other languages down alleyways to beat them unconscious and rifles their pockets for new vocabulary.

-If that is the case, the ... _languages_, if that was even the right term for what these halflings speak, is some kind of eldrich abomination wrested from the elemental chaos and given flesh.
+If that is the case, the ... _languages_, if that was even the right term for what these kender speak, is some kind of eldrich abomination wrested from the elemental chaos and given flesh.

 Across even _this_ small city,